-Deyes High School aims to provide meaningful and effective learning support for all pupils with Special Educational Needs.
-At Deyes High School, we value and are committed to working together with all members of our school community.
+At Deyes High School we aim to provide meaningful and effective learning support for all pupils with Special Educational Needs.
+We value and are committed to working together with all members of our school community.
 Our local offer has been produced with students, parents/carers, governors, and members of staff.

-We follow a graduated approach to SEN support, providing inclusive classroom environments to ensure that pupils make the best possible progress.
+Deyes High follows a graduated approach to SEN support, providing inclusive classroom environments to ensure that pupils make the best possible progress.